GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   content((0, -2), text(10pt)[`ein"(ab,cd),bc->ad"`])
 }), numbering: none)

-The left one is superior to the right one.
-The right one computes a kronecker product first and creates a large intermediate tensor of size $O(n^4)$, while the left one has a time complexity $O(n^3)$ and space complexity $O(n^2)$.

-Finding the optimal contraction order—the one with minimal complexity—is an NP-complete problem@Markov2008.
-However, in practice, a close-to-optimal contraction order is usually sufficient and can be found efficiently using heuristic optimization methods.
-Over the past decade, researchers have developed various optimization techniques, including both exact and heuristic approaches.
-Some of these heuristic methods have proven highly scalable, capable of handling networks containing more than $10^4$ tensors@Gray2021,@Roa2024.
+The left ordering is dramatically superior: it achieves $O(n^3)$ time and $O(n^2)$ space complexity by first contracting compatible matrices.
+The right ordering creates a $O(n^4)$ intermediate tensor through an inefficient Kronecker product, illustrating how ordering choice can determine computational feasibility.

+Finding the globally optimal contraction order constitutes an NP-complete optimization problem@Markov2008.
+Fortunately, near-optimal solutions often suffice for practical applications and can be obtained efficiently through sophisticated heuristic methods.
+Modern optimization algorithms have achieved remarkable scalability, successfully handling tensor networks with over $10^4$ tensors@Gray2021,@Roa2024.

 The optimal contraction order has a deep mathematical connection to the _tree decomposition_@Markov2008 of the tensor network's line graph.
 #definition([Tree decomposition and treewidth], [A _tree decomposition_ of a (hyper)graph $G=(V,E)$ is a tree $T=(B,F)$ where each node $B_i in B$ contains a subset of vertices in $V$ (called a "bag"), satisfying: